 NOTE: Student admitted into the master's programs in Counselor Education for the academic year 2010 - 2011 may complete the 54 credit hour curriculum or the 60 credit hour curriculum.

-Student admitted into the masters programs in Counselor education for the academic year beginning with 2011 - 2012 may complete must complete the 60 credit hour curriculum as describe it below.
+Student admitted into the master's programs in Counselor Education for the academic year beginning with 2011 - 2012 and beyond are required to complete the 60 credit hour curriculum as described below: